James Bond (Daniel Craig): Spectre

 Bond goes on an unauthorised mission to foil a terrorist bombing in Mexico City, the last order issued by the previous M before her death.
 Bond kills the perpetrator, Marco Sciarra (Alessandro Cremona), who is wearing a skeleton-shaped ring that is linked to a mysterious organisation called Spectre.

 M suspends Bond from service for disobeying orders, while Joint-Intelligence Service Director Max Denbigh (Andrew Scott) tries to shut down the 00 section and replace it with a global surveillance program called "Nine Eyes".
 Bond goes rogue to find Sciarra's employers, with covert help from Moneypenny and MI-6 quartermaster Q (Ben Whishaw).
 With the assistance of Sciarra's widow Lucia (Monica Bellucci), Bond infiltrates a secret meeting of Spectre's leaders, and is stunned to discover that the organisation is led by Franz Oberhauser (Christoph Waltz), his adoptive brother who was presumed to have died 20 years earlier.

 Bond discovers that Mr. White is in fact a member of Spectre, and finds him in Austria, where his old foe is dying of thallium poisoning.
 White implores Bond to protect his daughter, Madeleine Swann (Léa Seydoux), from Spectre before killing himself.
 Bond saves Madeleine from Oberhauser's thugs, while Q reveals that Le Chiffre, Greene, and Silva were all Spectre agents.

 Bond and Madeleine find Oberhauser's secret base in the Sahara.
 Oberhauser himself greets them and explains that, after killing his father, Hannes, and faking his own death, he reinvented himself as terrorist mastermind Ernst Stavro Blofeld, and that he has been working with Denbigh to gain unfettered access to the world's surveillance data.
-He also reveals that he has spent years waging a vendetta against Bond, whom he hates for having been Hannes' favourite.
+He also reveals that he has spent years waging a vendetta against Bond, whom he hates for having been Hannes' favorite.

 Blofeld imprisons Bond in a neurosurgical chair, intent on removing his eyes, but Bond destroys the chair with an exploding watch given to him by Q, which disfigures Blofeld.
 Bond and Madeleine destroy Blofeld's base, although Blofeld manages to escape.

 In London, Spectre agents kidnap Bond and Madeleine, and bring them both before Blofeld in the former MI-6 headquarters, which is set for demolition in a matter of minutes.
 Blofeld gloats that Bond will have to choose between saving himself and rescuing Madeleine, but Bond manages to save Madeleine and get them both out of the building before it is destroyed.
 Meanwhile, M and Q kill Denbigh and stop the Nine Eyes program from going online, thus thwarting Blofeld's plan.
 Bond then subdues Blofeld, but decides to spare his life, before driving off into the sunset with Madeleine.